Request for Proposals

 Eligibility: Faculty members scheduled for a leave in the next academic year who plan to conduct research and study abroad.

 Online Application Procedures: This competition runs each year with an application deadline of November 1.
 Awards are made available the following summer on July 1.

 Click here to link to the PeopleSoft application.
-Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants.
+Login using your PeopleSoft ID and password, then click through, in turn, Main Menu / Self Service / Learning and Development / Competitive Grants.
 You will then be prompted to select the World Fellowship form, fill in summary information, and attach two documents: 1) a short proposal and 2) a CV.
 The following information will be required:

 - Project title and very brief abstract (254 characters or less)